akaydinb/hackerrank-math/README.md

-# hackerrank-bash
+# hackerrank-math
-Solutions of bash exercises in hackerrank
+Solutions of Math exercises in hackerrank

 === What is hackerrank? ===